 - 6.1.
-A person may, in the course of participating in the sport or other activities of Lacrosse Victoria or carrying out their work, form a belief on reasonable grounds that a child is in need of protection from child abuse. - 6.2.
-If a person is concerned about an immediate risk to a child's safety, the person must phone "000" as soon as practicable. - 6.3.
+A person may, while participating in the sport or other activities of Lacrosse Victoria or carrying out their work, form a belief on reasonable grounds that a child needs protection from child abuse. - 6.2.
+If a person is concerned about an immediate risk to a child's safety, the person must phone Victoria Police on "000" as soon as practicable. - 6.3.
 Child abuse can be divided into four categories: - 6.3.1.
-Physical abuse: occurs when a child has suffered, or is likely to suffer, significant harm as a result of a physical injury, such as a non-accidental physical injury. - 6.3.2.
-Sexual abuse: occurs when a child has suffered, or is likely to suffer, significant harm as a result of sexual abuse, such as when a child is exploited, or used by another for his or her sexual gratification or sexual arousal, or for that of others. - 6.3.3.
+Physical abuse: occurs when a child has suffered, or is likely to suffer, significant harm because of a physical injury, such as a non-accidental physical injury. - 6.3.2.
+Sexual abuse: occurs when a child has suffered, or is likely to suffer, significant harm because of sexual abuse, such as when a child is exploited, or used by another for his or her sexual gratification or sexual arousal, or for that of others. - 6.3.3.
 Emotional and psychological abuse: occurs when a child has suffered, or is likely to suffer, emotional or psychological harm of such a kind that the child's emotional or intellectual development is or is likely to be significantly damaged; and - 6.3.4.
-Neglect: occurs when a child's physical development or health has been, or is likely to be significantly damaged.
-It refers to an omission, such as depriving a child of food, clothing,
+Neglect: occurs when a child's physical development or health has been or is likely to be significantly damaged.
+It refers to an omission, such as depriving a child of food, clothing, warmth, hygiene, intellectual stimulation, supervision and safety, attachment to and affection from adults, or medical care.